Facebook Ad Creative

 You are not testing enough.
 How to fix it:

 Constant creative testing – copy, video, images – becomes imperative to an organization’s objectives.
 A large volume of creative is needed not only to achieve and sustain ROAS because creative rapidly fatigues with increased spend and audience reach.
 Moreover, 95% of creative fail to outperform your portfolio’s best, so even when having a high-performing creative, you need to think about replacing it.
-See graph below to understand the need and results of successful creative testing.
+See the graph below to understand the need and results of successful creative testing.

 As the market is increasingly crowded, and automation tools continue to optimize how campaigns are run for efficiencies in delivering viewable impressions, targeting audiences, managing bidding, and budgets – ultimately, your creative becomes the differentiator for performance and financial success.
 Adopt and develop a testing plan that utilizes all the key variables to optimize your creative, and scale your acquisition program with your winning creative results.